License Plates & Placards in South DakotaCompare Car Insurance Quotes in 3 Steps

 - Motorcycle License Plates

 - Organization/First Responder Decals

 As the name implies, these are the basic, common plates issued to drivers who don't request a special plate.

-These plates are issued after you have completed an Application for Motor Vehicle Title and Registration (Form MV-608).
+These plates are issued after you have registered your vehicle.

 The cost will vary depending on the weight and age of your vehicle.